Virtual sex: Addiction

 Virtual sex can become a coping mechanism to temporarily escape real life problems.
 However, it is not an effective one and even potentially harmful, as the underlying issues will go on unaddressed and only become more complex with time.
 Generally, there are a couple of patterns explaining why one can become addicted to virtual sex and the ways one can use it as a coping mechanism.
 Often, it is used to cope with emotional problems.
 Virtual sex can serve as a distraction from painful emotions, such as loneliness, stress, and anxiety, as consuming online pornographic content makes the addict feel more confident, desirable, and excited, creating a numbing effect.
 Another pattern involves young, insecure, socially awkward or emotionally troubled people who use internet to interact with others online rather than in person in order to avoid rejection from a real person.
 In the Internet they can find a virtually unlimited number of people who seem interesting and interested in them.
-They find the online world more comforting and safe, as it is harder to pick on social clues of disapproval or judgement.
-Gradually online friends can become more "real" than offline friends and an online friend can become an opportunity for online affair and cybersex.
+They find the online world more comforting and safe, as it is harder to pick up on social cues of disapproval or judgement.
+Gradually, online friends can become more "real" than offline friends and an online friend can become an opportunity for online affair and cybersex.
 Partners that are cheated on through online affairs feel that online affairs are just as painful as offline ones - it is a significant source of stress, makes them feel betrayed as they were lied to, and feel insecure as they will negatively compare themselves with the online women or men.
 Virtual sex can become an escape and a new addiction for recovering sex addicts that are going through a stressful period in their life.
 Feeling triggered by life problems, prior sex addicts can find themselves using online pornographic content as a quick and easy, but temporary fix to help them soothe themselves, forget about life's problems, and feel better about themselves.
 Another pattern is when an individual takes advantage of the online sexual content to explore forbidden, hidden, and repressed sexual fantasies, which can become addicting and completely absorb the person into this virtual space.